jacef790/HW-08-PortfolioUpdate/README.md

 my portfolio section added, with links working to project and homework

 contact section with font awsome icons that link to github, linkedin, and open email added

+styling update to head, removed profile photo from head and added to about me, added skills list to about me